chiranthans23/chiranthans.github.io/content/posts/AI/stress-analysis-social-media/index.md

 > Code: pre-processor.ipynb

 ## Model evaluation
 Multiple models were used for evaluation - XGBoost, SVM, Random Forest, LightGBM, GBM, etc. `cross_value_score` and 10-fold was used for evaluating the models.
 This roughly gave an idea of the weak and strong models.
+Deep learning models were not used mainly because of the small amount of data that's available.
 For this section, I took help from [this](https://www.kaggle.com/sohommajumder21/bert-tokenizer-with-9-models-nlp-stress-analysis) notebook.
 > Code: model.ipynb

 ## Hyperparameter optimization